pinout-xyz/Pinout.xyz/draft/overlay/mdb2pi-hat.md

 -->
 # MDB2Pi HAT

-The MDB2Pi HAT can serve as a MDB master or as a peripheral MDB Device for Vending Machines (VMC).
+The MDB2Pi is a Raspberry Pi HAT which can serve as a MDB master (VMC), as MDB cashless peripheral, or as tracer for MDB Vending Machines.
 It takes care of the MDB specific 9-bit format, electrical and timing constraints.
 It forwards the MDB payload to the Raspberry Pi UART using a simple serial protocol.
-The MDB2Pi HAT is powered from the MDB bus (10...42V regulated or unregulated supply) and backpowers the Raspberry Pi with up to 2.5A at 5V.
-Thus no separate power supply is required for the pi.
-Furthermore, the MDB2Pi HAT contains a Real Time Clock (RTC), buffered by a super capacitor.
+The MDB2Pi is powered through the MDB bus (10...42V regulated or unregulated supply) and back-powers the Raspberry Pi with up to 2.5A at 5V.
+Therefore, no separate power supply is required.
+Furthermore, the MDB2Pi contains a Real Time Clock (RTC), buffered by a super capacitor.

-A housing for the MDB2Pi HAT is available under http://www.thingiverse.com/thing:2209661
+A housing for the MDB2Pi (and the MDB2Pi itself) is available at the Abrantix Web Shop: http://blog.abrantix.com/webshop/product/mdb-to-raspberrypi/.
+Alternatively, you can download a free 3D model here: http://www.thingiverse.com/thing:2209661

 ## Configuration
 Enable UART and RTC by adding the following lines to /boot/config.txt: